-(e) Exempt Trees:
+(i) Exempt Trees:

-(1) Any protected or heritage trees determined to be diseased, overly-mature, dying or dead, by a certified arborist are exempted from the Standards of this Code.
+- (1) Any protected or heritage trees determined to be diseased, overlymature, dying or dead, by a certified arborist are exempted from the Standards of this Code. - (2) All invasive species identified by an ISA-certified arborist will receive invasive species credits , 1/2 credit for every inch of invasive tree being removed.